kobs0N/Hacking-Cheatsheet/README.md

-## Hacking Cheatsheet
+# Red Team and OPSEC

-> The quieter you become, The more you’re able to hear
+> The quieter you become, the more you are able to hear 🥷

-## Red Team and OPSEC

 ## Basic System Info
 - `systeminfo`: Show detailed configuration about the computer and OS.